An ultimate guide on how to create a product roadmap for software development

 • Roles: development team, product owner, Scrum master (if using Agile).

 • Process: The first thing in this whole process of task breakdown is to clearly identify the project at hand to get a strong clarification of its objectives and scope.
 You then proceed to list down the high-level deliverables that would represent major milestones in the project.
 From this point, each high-level deliverable is decomposed into smaller sub-deliverables or components.
 This is essential to build more specific time estimations and avoid miscalculations.
+Discover effective methods for accurately estimating the cost of your software development project and avoid costly surprises.

 • Value: each item on the roadmap will have a well-supported task list.